-The Board of Directors held six meetings during 2016 and took two actions by unanimous written consent.
-Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and each committee on which he or she served during the fiscal year ended December 31, 2016.
-All directors are expected to attend regular Board of Directors meetings, Board committee meetings for committees on which he or she serves and our annual meeting of stockholders.
-All of our then-incumbent directors attended the 2016 Annual Meeting of Stockholders.
+The Board of Directors held 20 meetings during 2018 and took two actions by unanimous written consent.
+Each incumbent director attended more than 75% of the total number of meetings of the Board and each committee on which he or she served during the fiscal year ended December 31, 2018.
+All directors are expected to attend regular Board meetings, Board committee meetings for committees on which he or she serves and our annual meeting of stockholders.
+All of our directors, other than Messrs.
+Sagan and Verwaayen, attended the 2018 Annual Meeting of Stockholders.